“St. Patrick’s Day is an enchanted time — a day to begin transforming winter’s dreams into summer’s magic.” Adrienne Cook

 So, to all of you with Irish ancestry, and to all of you who have decided to be Irish for the day, our office wishes you a Happy St. Patrick’s Day.
 Good luck looking for a pot of leprechaun gold, which is said to exist at the end of the rainbow.
-However, keep away from those sugary Lucky Charms; sweet cereals might taste good, but your kids teeth might not be feeling too lucky if they eat it for breakfast every day.
-Have a great St. Paddy’s day and remember to call your favorite dental office soon to keep your oral health in check!
+However, keep away from those sugary Lucky Charms; sweet cereals might taste good, but your kids’ teeth might not be feeling too lucky if they eat it for breakfast every day.
+Have a great St. Paddy’s Day!